w3c/trace-context/spec/20-http_header_format.md

 header or split into multiple headers differently following the RFC specification.

-Platforms and tracing vendors SHOULD propagate at lease 512 characters of a combined header.
+Platforms and tracing vendors SHOULD propagate at least 512 characters of a combined header.
 This length includes commas required to separate list items.
 But does not include optional white space (`OWA`) characters.